Hospice Frequently Asked Questions

 Yes.
 Cypress Hospice is about providing holistic support, both before and after end of life situations.
 We work with and support patients, family members, friends and caregivers throughout the grieving process.
 Grief and bereavement can begin even before life ends.
 We provide a comforting, empathetic environment for all involved.
 Social Workers and Grief Counselors can follow up with family for up to a year after a loved one passes, especially focusing on birthdays, anniversaries, or other days that can be difficult.
 [Back to top]

 Have a question we did not address here?
-Please contact us; we are happy to provide an answer.
+Contact us today with any questions or concerns you may have, and we’ll be happy to answer.